 Vancouver (British Columbia, Canada) is one of my favourite cities in the world to visit.
 My best friend lives there so that’s always a great reason to visit.
 However, the city’s stunning natural surroundings, glitzy skyline, leafy neighbourhoods and vibrant food and craft beer scene are equally good reasons for me to keep going back.
 On my recent trip, I spent six days hanging out with my bestie.
-There are lots of things to do in Vancouver but this time, we simply went on long walks along the seawall and through the various neighbourhoods, and we explored the food scene together in downtown Vancouver.
+There are lots of things to do in Vancouver but this time, we simply went on long walks along the seawall and we explored the food scene together in downtown Vancouver.
 What a treat that was!
-Vancouver boasts some of the freshest seafood anywhere around and top-notch Asian eateries so considering how much I love seafood and Asian food, for me, Vancouver is a foodie paradise!
+Vancouver boasts some of the freshest seafood anywhere around and top-notch Asian eateries.
+Considering how much I love seafood and Asian food, for me, Vancouver is a foodie paradise!
 Here are my recommendations for restaurants in downtown Vancouver:

 Best restaurants in downtown Vancouver

 Looking at all the photos, I can’t believe we ate that much in six days!
 Haha!
 It’s a good thing we did that much walking to burn off all those calories.
 Here are the restaurants in downtown Vancouver we feasted at:

 Miko Sushi (map and info) is one of my favourite sushi places in Vancouver.
 My first meal here was about five years ago and the sushi (especially the spicy tuna sashimi) just blew me away.
 I’m thrilled to say that the quality of the food (excellent quality tuna and salmon sashimi) is still pretty much the same and the service is still friendly and efficient.
 I’m not going to wait another five years to return!
 Book a table in advance to avoid disappointment as it’s a popular place (and it’s quite small).